-Agile Manifest values working software that adds value to the customer.
+Agile Manifest values working on software that adds value to the customer.
 This requires a minimum of documentation for software development.
 According to Angela Wick , prioritizing documentation is not agile; whenever you prioritize collaboration and use as few documents as possible, then you are using the agile requirements approach in your project.

 Consider these 5 requirements surveying activities: